s5uishida/proxmox_ve_tips/README.md

 When creating a VM, the disk format type `Raw disk image (raw)` is a little faster than `QEMU image format (qcow2)`.

 <img src="./images/pve_disk.png" title="./images/pve_disk.png" width=600px></img>

-<a id="mount_opt"></a>

-## Filesystem mount option

-I have added `noatime` to the mount option of SSD storages in a Proxmox VE machine.
-And not using swap.
-Also, I have configured as the same for VMs.

 <a id="virtio_nic"></a>